TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 .. _pagetsconfig-enter-data:
 .. _pagethetsconfigfield:

-Set Page TSconfig directly in the page properties
+Set page TSconfig directly in the page properties
 ==================================================

 Go to the page properties of the page where you want to include the page TSconfig